eagledev00/go-upload/README.md

 This has a rudimentary web UI if needed and turned on with `ENABLE_WEBFORM` environment variable and it can serve the files from uploaded directory.

-However, I mostly use it from [ShareX](https://github.com/ShareX/ShareX) with a custom uploader, and use nginx to proxy the public url into storage path
+However, I mostly use nginx to proxy the public url into storage path

 ## Docker images